pydio/pydio-doc-admin-guide/Getting_Started/1_checking_apis.md

 ### REST API

 The REST API relies as well on the Rewrite rules, and in some case (fcgi setup) on a specific set of htaccess instructions for authorization.
-You can test this only once you have created a Pydio user and tested you could normally access pydio with these credentials.
+You can test this only once you have created a Pydio user and tested you could normally access Pydio with these credentials.
 Then open a new tab and use the following url, using the same credentials when the browser asks you for user/password: https://domain.tld/pydio/api/my-files/ls/

 You should receive an XML result listing the content of the “My Files” default workspace.